-6.2.2 Configure Settings
+6.1.1 Configure Settings

 You need to include scribbler to your installed apps. django-scribbler requires django.contrib.auth which in turn requires django.contrib.sessions which are enabled in Django by default.
 You will also need to include a context processor to include the current request in the template context.
-This is included by default in Django 1.8+ when using the startproject command.